Logo

 8 Light Neo-pixel

-Neo-pixel is a multicolor LED strip that can be programed to be almost any color.
+A neo-pixel is a multicolor LED strip that can be programmed to be almost any color or to switch between colors.

 Single LED

-A single LED is easy to wire and add to any Micro:bit project but they have way less options than the Neo-pixel but are a great place to start.
+A single LED is easy to wire and add to any Micro:bit project but they have way fewer options than the Neo-pixel but are a great place to start.